 The standard earning rate is acceptable, particularly when you consider that the included annual gift voucher makes the card effectively free.
 That said, big spenders may find the low’ish threshold at which the earn drops to 0.50 Velocity points per dollar, frustrating.
 If that’s you, consider getting a different card.

 What is your impression of this card?
-Leave a comment below and share your thoughts.
+Leave a comment below.